What are camps and camp-like settings and who resides in them?

 Use of a range of delivery channels: In camps and camp-like settings, the most common way of reaching people for hygiene promotion activities has historically been through face-to-face interactions.
 It is likely that this will need to be adjusted for COVID-19 response.
-During the pandemic, many countries have focused on using digital media to reach populations but displaced and crisis-affected populations may not always have high levels of access to mobile phones, the internet and mass media.
+During the pandemic, many countries focused on using digital media to reach populations, but displaced and crisis-affected populations did not always have high levels of access to mobile phones, the internet and mass media.
 To understand the best ways of reaching people, include an assessment of delivery channels as part of routine assessments and community engagement.
-If you are developing communication materials for camps see this guide.
+If you are developing communication materials for camps, see this guide.

 What other COVID-19 preventative actions should be implemented to reduce person-to-person transmission in camps or camp-like settings?

-Promote safe mask use: The WHO currently recommends that in densely populated settings, such as camps and camp-like settings, non-medical fabric face masks should be used by the population.
+Promote safe mask use: The WHO recommends that in community settings with known or suspected SARS-CoV-2 transmission, non-medical fabric face masks should be used by the population.
 Decisions about recommending fabric mask use in camps or camp-like settings should also be aligned to national government guidelines.
 If producing or purchasing fabric masks, make sure to consider the design, fabric used, and the number of layers of fabric.
-For specific guidance see our article on masks.
+For specific guidance, see our article on masks.
 It’s also important to ensure people have access to sufficient numbers of fabric masks so that they can wear them safely and clean them regularly.
 We would recommend 3 per person.
 Make sure to teach people about safe mask use as part of hygiene promotion activities.

 Utilising any vacant nearby land to increase spacing between shelters.
 This may require advocacy to national governments or camp management.

-Identifying sites within the camp where people may typically gather (markets, places or worship, schools and child friendly spaces, distribution sites and health care centres) and putting in place physical distancing measures such as cues and demarcations.
+Identifying sites within the camp where people may typically gather (markets, places of worship, schools and child friendly spaces, distribution sites and health care centres) and putting in place physical distancing measures, such as cues and demarcations.